zertrin/clikraken/README.md

 source ~/.venv/clikraken/bin/activate
 ```

-### Step 2: Install dependancies
+### Step 2: Install dependencies

 clikraken depends on two external modules:

 * `arrow`, for better handling of date and time
 * `python3-krakenex`, for the low-level interface with the Kraken API

 Somehow you need to install the two dependencies manually before installing clikraken.

-I haven't been successfull in making the dependency system of pip work consistently yet.
+I haven't been successfull in making the dependency system of pip work consistently yet with python3-krakenex being only available as a Git repository.

 Install arrow in the activated virtualenv: